 - Spain – Spanish Fintech and Insurtech Association (AEFI); Spanish Association of Digital Economy (Adigital);

 We keep an open dialogue with local NGOs and consumer associations and welcome any constructive cooperation to elevate standards of non-banking consumer lending and eliminate unfair practices across the sector.
 We also cooperate with media and sector associations to advocate for meaningful regulation of consumer lending for better protection of customers.
 In many markets we collaborate with both NGOs and consumer associations on issues such as financial education, mystery shopping of unfair practices or awareness raising of legislative changes in consumer lending.

-The latest study of financial well-being was conducted independently by GfK, a leading international market research agency in June 2017.
-The survey was conducted amongst IPF’s customers in five markets.
+The latest study of financial well-being was conducted independently by GfK, a leading international market research agency in November 2018.
+The survey was conducted amongst consumers in seven of IPF’s markets.
 The survey focuses on how satisfied our customers are with their standard of living, their primary concerns, confidence in their local economy, views on NBFI loans, as well as their trust in the financial sector.
 The primary motivation for this report is to give our customers a voice in the on-going debate on financial inclusion amongst key decision makers and influencers.
 It also helps IPF to further understand our customers, their concerns and needs; building on over one hundred million home visits that we conduct every year, so we are even better able to deliver for each and every one of them.